absmach/magistrala-docs/docs/kubernetes.md

 ### Additional Steps to Configure Ingress Controller
 To send MQTT messages to your host on ports `1883` and `8883` some additional steps are required in configuring NGINX Ingress Controller.

-NGINX Ingress Controller uses ConfigMap to expose TCP services.
-That ConfigMap is included in helm chart in [ingress.yaml](https://github.com/mainflux/devops/blob/master/charts/mainflux/templates/ingress.yaml#L141) file assuming that location of ConfigMap should be `ingress-nginx/tcp-services`.
-If Ingress Controller expects it in some other namespace or with other name you should edit metadata in [ingress.yaml](https://github.com/mainflux/devops/blob/master/charts/mainflux/templates/ingress.yaml#L147).
-This location was set with `--tcp-services-configmap` flag and you can check it in deployment of Ingress Controller or add it there in [args section for nginx-ingress-controller](https://kubernetes.github.io/ingress-nginx/user-guide/cli-arguments/) if it's not already specified.
+NGINX Ingress Controller uses ConfigMap to expose TCP and UDP services.
+That ConfigMaps are included in helm chart in [ingress.yaml](https://github.com/mainflux/devops/blob/master/charts/mainflux/templates/ingress.yaml#L141) file assuming that location of ConfigMaps should be `ingress-nginx/tcp-services` and `ingress-nginx/udp-services`.
+These locations was set with `--tcp-services-configmap` and `--udp-services-configmap` flags and you can check it in deployment of Ingress Controller or add it there in [args section for nginx-ingress-controller](https://kubernetes.github.io/ingress-nginx/user-guide/cli-arguments/) if it's not already specified.
 This is explained in [NGINX Ingress documentation](https://kubernetes.github.io/ingress-nginx/user-guide/exposing-tcp-udp-services/)

-Also, those two ports need to be exposed in the Service defined for the Ingress.
+Also, these three ports need to be exposed in the Service defined for the Ingress.
 You can do that with command that edit your service:

 ```kubectl edit svc -n ingress-nginx nginx-ingress-ingress-nginx-controller```